Bora Bora is quite frankly the epitome of paradise. There’s nowhere like it on earth with a striking extinct volcano nestled within a tranquil lagoon.

 Le Bora Bora offers free boat trips to the mainland multiple times a day, providing the opportunity to visit villages and restaurants outside the all-inclusive resort.

 You can get here by a short boat ride or drive from Vaitape.
 It’s ideal for those keen to explore further than their resort due to the ease of access to the Bora Bora mainland.
+You can read more about whether you should stay on the mainland or on a motu in this where to stay guide.

 3. InterContinental Bora Bora Resort & Thalasso Spa